SigNoz/signoz-otel-collector/exporter/clickhouselogsexporter/README.md

     - `max_interval` (default = 30s): The upper bound on backoff; ignored if `enabled` is `false`
     - `max_elapsed_time` (default = 300s): The maximum amount of time spent trying to send a batch; ignored if `enabled` is `false`

+### Environment variable configuration options
+* LOG_MIGRATIONS_FOLDER: folder containing migrations to be applied by the OTel exporter
+* LOG_MIGRATIONS: when set to "false", the migrations will not be applied by OTel exporter

 ## Example

 ```yaml